Permafrost/TundraTN/README.md

     * `$content` is the content part data to be added, specified as a string, byte array, or input stream.

-    * `$content.type` is an optional MIME media type describing the type content being added.
+    * `$content.type` is an optional MIME media type describing the type of content being added.
 Defaults to application/octet-stream (the default MIME media type for arbitrary binary data) if not specified.